TimBossuyt/homeassistant-basketbal-vlaanderen/README.md

-# 🏀 Basketbal Vlaanderen for Home Assistant
+# 🏀 Basketbal Vlaanderen for Home Assistant (In development)

 A custom Home Assistant integration that brings Basketbal Vlaanderen data into Home Assistant.